 The Madagascar Dragon Tree is an attractive plant that reaches about 20 feet (6m) and spreads as far as 10 feet (3m).
 Most owners prune it to approximately 6 feet (1.8m).

-The plant has slender grayish stems that are topped with green pointy sword-like leaves and red-edges.
+The plant has slender grayish stems with green pointy sword-like leaves and red edges.
 The leaves have a shiny texture and usually form an arch.
 The leaves are about 2 feet (0.6m) long and half an inch wide.

 In addition to the original Dragon Tree plant, three more varieties are available in the market:

-Dracaena Marginata Colorama – this is a modern reddish-pink cultivar with tricolored leaves.
+Dracaena marginata Colorama is a modern reddish-pink cultivar with tricolored leaves.
 The red color on the outer margins of the leaves is very prominent.

-Dracaena Marginata Tricolor – this variety produces leaves in beautiful shades of red, yellow, and green.
+Dracaena marginata Tricolor produces leaves in beautiful red, yellow, and green shades.
 This cultivar has a golden touch to its appearance.

-Dracaena Marginata Tarzan – this variety has thick, green leaves that are wider than the original version.
+Dracaena marginata Tarzan – this variety has thick, green leaves wider than the original version.

 Common Problems for Dracaena Marginata

 Most plants’ leaves turn yellow when they are overwatered.
 However, the Dracaena marginata plant’s case is the complete opposite.
 The plant’s leaves turn yellow when it is underwatered.